KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 ## What’s Happening?

-I see “local-first” as a movement amongst application developers for moving data reads and writes to an embedded database in each client as seen with products like Figma or Linear.
-The technology at the heart of this movement is "sync engines" which facilitate data exchange between clients and backend databases.
+I see “local-first” as a movement amongst application developers for moving data reads and writes to an embedded database in each client — as seen with products like Figma or Linear.
+The technology at the heart of this movement is "sync engines" which facilitate data exchange between clients and backends.

 The benefits are multiple: